fdu-harry/shuaiconghu.github.io/_pages/about.md

 /* =========================================================
    Manual mobile author-card spacing fix
    =========================================================
-   Dynamic boundary detection was intentionally removed.
+   Dynamic boundary detection is intentionally not used here.
+   This section uses ONE effective variable for all mobile widths, so changing the value below will always change the visible gap.

+   How to tune:
-   If the first paragraph is still covered on a specific phone, only adjust the two values below:
+   - If the first paragraph is still covered, increase 340px.

-   --mobile-author-card-manual-gap:     normal phones / tablets
-   --mobile-author-card-manual-gap-xs:  very small phones <= 420px
+   - If the blank space is too large, decrease 340px.
+   - Do not edit an extra "-xs" variable; it is removed to avoid media-query misses on high-DPR mobile browsers.
    ========================================================= */
 @media screen and (max-width: 900px) {
   :root {
-    --mobile-author-card-manual-gap: 185px;
+    --mobile-author-card-manual-gap: 340px;
   }

   #main > .page,